ABOUT US

 Developing a fuel inventory usually allows for the storage of a supply to cover periods of weather not suitable for delivery.
 Some facilities allow for delivery of large quantities at the best prices.

 When timber is harvested from forests, secondary waste wood can be sustainably removed and converted to wood chips to be used as an energy source.
-Some waste wood is left behind for ground cover until forest regeneration begins and to provide benefits to the ecosystem.
+Some waste wood is left behind for ground cover until forest regeneration begins and to provide wildlife habitat, soil nutrients, and organic matter.
 Care must be taken to prevent over-harvesting and maintain our forestlands as a renewable resource.

 Funding Sources